-Introduction.
-Digital cessation support appeals to pregnant smokers.
+Introduction: Digital cessation support appeals to pregnant smokers.
 In two pooled RCTs, MiQuit, a pregnancy-specific tailored text messaging intervention, did not show effectiveness for validated prolonged abstinence.
 However, secondary outcomes and potential moderators and mediators have not been investigated.
-We aimed to determine, using pooled RCT data: 1) MiQuit effectiveness for a range of smoking outcomes; 2) whether baseline tobacco dependence or quit motivation moderate effectiveness; 3) whether hypothesized mechanisms of action (quitting determination, self-efficacy, baby harm beliefs, lapse prevention strategies) mediate effectiveness.
-Methods.
-Pooled data analysis from two procedurally identical RCTs comparing MiQuit (N=704) to usual care (N=705).
+We aimed to determine, using pooled RCT data: (1) MiQuit effectiveness on a range of smoking outcomes; (2) whether baseline tobacco dependence or quit motivation moderate effectiveness; (3) whether hypothesized mechanisms of action (quitting determination, self-efficacy, baby harm beliefs, lapse prevention strategies) mediate effectiveness.

+Methods: Pooled data analysis from two procedurally identical RCTs comparing MiQuit (N = 704) to usual care (N = 705).
 Participants were smokers, <25 weeks pregnant, recruited from 40 English antenatal clinics.
-Outcomes included self-reported seven-day abstinence at four weeks post-baseline and late pregnancy, and prolonged abstinence.
+Outcomes included self-reported 7-day abstinence at 4 weeks post-baseline and late pregnancy, and prolonged abstinence.
 Late pregnancy outcomes were also biochemically validated.
-We used hierarchical regression and Structural Equation Modelling.
-Results.
-MiQuit increased self-reported, seven-day abstinence at four weeks (OR=1.73 [95% CI 1.10-2.74]) and was borderline significant at late pregnancy (OR=1.34 [0.99-1.82]) but not for prolonged or validated outcomes.
-Effectiveness was not moderated by baseline dependence (Heaviness of Smoking "low" versus "moderate-high") or motivation (planning to quit $\leq$ 30 days [high] versus >30 days [low]), but effects on self-reported outcomes were larger for the high motivation sub-group.
-MiQuit had a small effect on mean lapse prevention strategies (MiQuit 8.6 [SE 0.17], UC 8.1 [SE 0.17]; P=0.030) but not other mechanisms.
-Conclusions.
-MiQuit increased short-term but not prolonged or validated abstinence and may be most effective for those motivated to quit sooner.
+We used hierarchical regression and structural equation modeling.

+Results: MiQuit increased self-reported, 7-day abstinence at 4 weeks (OR = 1.73 [95% Cl 1.10-2.74]) and was borderline significant at late pregnancy (OR = 1.34 [0.99-1.82]) but not for prolonged or validated outcomes.
+Effectiveness was not moderated by baseline dependence (heaviness of smoking "low" vs. "moderate-high") or motivation (planning to quit \leq 30 days [high] vs. >30 days [low]), but effects on self-reported outcomes were larger for the high motivation sub-group.
+MiQuit had a small effect on mean lapse prevention strategies (MiQuit 8.6 [SE 0.17], UC 8.1 [SE 0.17]; P = .030) but not other mechanisms.

+Conclusions: MiQuit increased short-term but not prolonged or validated abstinence and may be most effective for those motivated to quit sooner.